DATA MARKETPLACE ADMINISTRATION

 1. The job will execute and once successfully complete, the Result status will change to COMPLETE, indicating that the Index has been populated.

-Configuring the Index in the Data Catalog
+Configuring the Index in the Data Marketplace

 2. In the Administration window, click on Search Engines option